-MAKE-UP POLICY:
+MAKE-UP POLICY

-Make-up quizzes/assignments are only available in the case of incapacitating illness or other university-approved absence.
+Make-up assignments are only available in the case of incapacitating illness or other university-approved absence.
 When possible, students must provide the instructor with written documentation from an appropriate authority within 24 hours.
-Teaching Assistants (TAs) may not give permission for make-up work or assignment extensions.
-The instructor does not assign grades of "incomplete" except in the most unusual, extreme circumstances (i.e. alien abduction).
+The instructor does not assign grades of "incomplete" except in extreme circumstances, if you feel your case may apply, please do not hesitate to be in contact with the instructor.
 Students must provide documentation of such circumstances from an appropriate authority.